Uncategorized

 Liquid biopsy: The future of minimal residual disease detection?

-Written by Victoria Simms, March 16, 2022. reviewed by Celina Whalley, April 26 2024.
-Detection of minimal residual disease Minimal residual disease (MRD) is defined as a very small number of cancer cells that remain in the body during or after treatment.1 This may be locally at the site of surgery, distant at metastatic sites…
+MARCH 16, 2022 Detection of Minimal Residual Disease Minimal residual disease (MRD) is defined as a very small number of cancer cells that remain in the body during or after treatment1.
+This may be locally at the site of surgery, distant at metastatic sites or at unknown micrometastatic deposits.
+The assessment of post-treatment minimal residual…

 Read More